Podcast 18: What You Should Listen To

 - No slides, no pauses for effect, and no internal organisation like a presentation to help you follow.
 When you transcribe a presentation or speech it looks almost like normal written language.
-When you transcribe conversational English, it looks like an incoherent mess.
+When you transcribe (write down a recording of) conversational English, it looks like an incoherent mess.

 So, if you want to master conversational English, you’ll love today’s episode.

-I’ve picked some tricky sections for you to dictate.
+I’ve picked some tricky sections for you to listen to and write down.
 Listen to them 3-5 times, write what you hear and then compare what you wrote with the answers below.
 What words or expressions did you miss?
 What did you mishear?
 Were there any new words?

 Here are the transcribed sections of each dictation.
 Which words or expressions did you find difficult to catch?
 Let me know in the comments.

 Dictation 1: So a couple of weeks ago I spoke to you about why you shouldn’t listen to TED talks